JupiterOne-Archives/docs-old/faqs/faqs-account-billing.md

 - Full API access
 - SAML Single Sign On

-_Notes:_
+!!! note

     - Account in active trial have access to all paid subscription features.
     - Trial accounts are automatically converted into `COMMUNITY` edition after trial expires.
-- The entity limit for a paid account depends on the subscription tier.
+    - The entity limit for a paid premium/enterprise account depends on the subscription tier.

 ## I see a user named "Callisto" on my account.
 Who is that?